 Below is a list of the types of tools and technologies that Photonics Technicians may use on a daily basis:

 - Computer aided manufacturing CAM software

 - Data acquisition software

 - Image processing software

-What work experience do I need to become a Photonics Technician?
+What education or degrees do I need to become a Photonics Technician?

 More about our data sources and methodologies.